staticfuse/staticfuse/README.md

 You can manage your menu within the your WordPress site as well.
 To do so, change Publisher theme setting to: `menuName: 'your menu name'`.
 For example, the setting for the example (image) below would be: `menuName: 'PRIMARY'`
 ![Gatsby Theme Publisher Screenshot](https://publishertheme.staticfuse.com/wp-content/uploads/2019/10/menuss.png)

+If you set a menu name, Publisher will automatically import your WordPress pages.
+If no menu name is set, no WordPress pages will be imported.
+You can override this behavior with the `wpPages` configuration option.

+Many WordPress pages will not render properly in Gatsby, so we generally do not recommend this option.
+It is better to build your pages in Gatsby, and use posts from WordPress.

 *Known limitation:* For _both_ menu managment options, `childItems` are currently only supported _one_ level deep.

 ### Customize Templates